rackerlabs/design-system/_component_design/context-drawer.md

 The side drawer remains off-screen until triggered by an action initiated by the user from the main content area.

-When triggered, the drawer immediately starts loading its content, and animates into view.
+When triggered, the drawer immediately starts loading its contents and animates into view.

-When the drawer slides into view it uses ease-out animation, which means that the drawer comes in fast and slows down as it reaches its stopping point.
+When the drawer slides into view, it uses ease-out animation, which means that the drawer comes in fast and slows down as it reaches its stopping point.

 When the drawer slides out of view, it uses ease-in animation, which means that the drawer starts moving slowly and picks up speed as it moves off screen.